-Do we have Charitable Status and why have we Registered?
+Do we have Charitable Status and why have we registered?

-PNUK wanted our donors and supporters to have the absolute certainty that 100% of their donations goes to the care & continued welfare of the Poodles and the founding Trustees wanted to ensure no individual or volunteer benefited from the donations we received; our registration ensures this.
+Poodle Network UK (PNUK) is Registered with the Charities Commission and our Charity Number is 1163333.
+PNUK wanted our donors and supporters to have the absolute certainty that 100% of their donations goes to the care and continued welfare of the Poodles.
+The founding Trustees wanted to ensure no individual or volunteer benefited from the donations we received; our registration ensures this.

-What Poodles do you Rescue?
+What Poodles do you rescue?

 How are our fosterers chosen?